The Tulsa skyline at sunset

 NYU’s Innovation Postdoctoral Associate

-Postdoc Associates will engage in an innovation challenge and professional development experiences that foster interdisciplinary collaboration, support cutting-edge innovations, and connect their work to the broader community.
-This unique program is open to all current PhD students, including international students, who will defend their dissertation by August 2026.
+Postdoc Associates will engage in innovation projects with school-based faculty and professional development experiences that foster interdisciplinary and cross-institutional collaboration, support cutting-edge innovations, and connect their research to the broader NYU community.
+This unique program is open to all current PhD students at Tandon School of Engineering, including international students, who will defend their dissertations by August 2026.

 Program Goals